jacobtomlinson/dotfiles/README.md

 ### Manual

 Clone the repo and create symlinks from `~/.bashrc` to `/location/of/dotfiles/repo/.bashrc` for each item in this repo that you want to use.
-That way when you change things you can still track the changes in git.
+This way when you change things you can still track the changes in git.

 ## Updates

 If you want to update your scripts in the future when I make changes simply do a git pull on the repository (if you used boxen it probably put the repo in `~/src/dotfiles`).

 If you used boxen or the install script then just run it again and it will update your symlinks.
 If you created them manually then just check that everything you want is symlinked to the right place.